gitlabhq/gitlabhq/doc/ci/yaml/README.md

 >**Note:**
 Introduced in GitLab 8.10.

-Manual actions are special type of jobs that are not executed automatically in pipeline.
+Manual actions are a special type of job that are not executed automatically;
-They need to be explicitly started by the user.
-Manual actions can be started from pipelines, builds, environments and deployments views.
+they need to be explicitly started by a user.
+Manual actions can be started from pipeline, build, environment, and deployment views.
 You can execute the same manual action multiple times.

-Example usage of manual actions is deployment, ex. promote a staging environment to production.
+An example usage of manual actions is deployment to production.

 ### environment